abdur75648/Pedestrian-Detection/README.md

 The dataset used is "PennFudanPed" and can be downloaded from [here](https://www.cis.upenn.edu/~jshi/ped_html) and can be stored in PennFudanPed folder

 ### Using This Repo  ###
-1. Download PennFudanPed dataset and put in [PennFudanPed](https://github.com/abdur75648/Pedestrian-Detection/tree/main/PennFudanPed) folder
+* Download PennFudanPed dataset and put in [PennFudanPed](https://github.com/abdur75648/Pedestrian-Detection/tree/main/PennFudanPed) folder
-2. Install required python packages using: ` pip install -r requirements.txt `
+* Install required python packages using: ` pip install -r requirements.txt `

+#### Detection ####
-3. Run any of the three scripts using the corresponding command:
+* Run any of the three scripts using the corresponding command:

     ` python hog_pretrained.py -i PennFudanPed --vis `,